antonmry/galiglobal/src/jbake/content/blog/2021/20210207-Flink-event-time.md

 concept of time.
 There are different concepts of time:

 - **Processing time**: it's the time-based on the clock of the machine where the event is being processed.
-It's easy to use because it's easy to retrieve but because that time changes each time the job executed, the result of the job isn't consistent.
+It's easy to use but because that time changes when the job is executed, the result of the job isn't consistent.
 Each time you execute the job, you may have different results.
-This isn't an acceptable for many use cases.
+This isn't an acceptable trade-off for many use cases.
 - **Event time**: it's the time-based on some of the fields in the event, typically a timestamp field.
 Each time you execute the pipeline with the same input, you obtain the same result which it's a good thing.
-But it also tends to be a bit harder to work with it for several reasons we'll cover later in the article.
+But it also tends to be a bit harder to work with it for several reasons.
+We'll cover them later in the article.
-- **Ingestion time** is based on the time when the event was ingested in the streaming platform (Kafka) and it usually goes in the metadata.
-From a Flink perspective, we can consider it a particular case of Event Time.
+- **Ingestion time**: it's based on the timestamp when the event was ingested in the streaming platform (Kafka) and it usually goes in the metadata.
+From a Flink perspective, we can consider it a particular mix of Event time and processing time with the disadvantages of both.

-[Apache Flink] has excellent support for Event time, probably the best of the different stream-processing frameworks available.
+[Apache Flink] has excellent support for Event time processing, probably the best of the different stream-processing frameworks available.
 For more information, you can read [Notions of Time: Event Time and Processing Time] in the official documentation.
 If you prefer videos, [Streaming Concepts & Introduction to Flink - Event Time and Watermarks] is a good explanation.

-In this article, we'll take a look at Event-time based pipelines and also to some common problems and misunderstandings working on this type of pipelines.
+In this article, we'll take a look at Event time based pipelines and also to some common problems and misunderstandings working on this type of pipelines.

 ## Timestamps and watermarks

-When we speak about timestamp in Flink, we are referring to a particular field in the event.
+When we speak about timestamps in Flink, we are referring to a particular field in the event.
 We can extract it and make it available to Flink so it knows what's the actual time from the pipeline perspective.
-The format expected by Flink is [Unix-time], specified as milliseconds since the Java epoch of 1970-01-01T00:00:00Z, so we may need to do some type of conversion.
-To do that, Flink expects an implementation of the [TimestampAssigner].
+The format expected by Flink is [Unix time], specified as milliseconds since the Java epoch of 1970-01-01T00:00:00Z, so we may need to do some type of conversion.
+To be able to map current time with the event timestamp, Flink expects an implementation of the [TimestampAssigner].
 We'll see later an example.

 Once Flink knows what time it is, it's the moment to generate a watermark.
 This is one of the most surprising and genial thinks working with Flink.
 A watermark